imsdev/ims-ansible-tmdb/README.md

 ## Requirements

 * Python 2.7.13 or higher must be installed on the target z/OS system.
+For information consult the "General Help" section.
 * Python 2.7-3.7 must be installed on the host (system starting Ansible).
 Python 3 or higher is recommended.
+  * To install Python 3.6 on a z/OS system, please consult the [Install Python 3.6](#install-python-36) section.
 * Ansible packages must be installed on the host (using *pip*, *aptitude*, *yum* or other package install methods, refer to the [install documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for more information).
 * SSH must be enabled on the target z/OS system.
+* Z Open Automation Utilities must be installed.
+For more information consult the [install ZOAU](#install-zoau-z-open-automation-utilities) section.
 * __Optional:__ For development of Java applications accessing IMS databases or transactions, the IMS Universal JDBC drivers will be required.
     * Download from [Universal JDBC driver](https://www-01.ibm.com/marketing/iwm/iwm/web/reg/download.do?source=swg-imsUD&S_PKG=dlUD&lang=en_US&cp=UTF-8) or obtain via the IMS JAVA ON DEMAND FEATURES FMID JMK1406